ghewaa/Yuka/README.md

 # Yuka Data Analysis

-This repository contains data analysis on the Yuka application data.
+This repository contains data analysis on Yuka application.
 Yuka is a mobile application designed to help consumers make healthier food choices by providing information about the nutritional quality of various food products.

 ## Overview

-In this project, we aim to analyze the data collected by the Yuka application and derive insights regarding:
+In this project, we aim to analyze the data collected by Yuka application and derive insights regarding:

 -
 -